Do qubits dream of entangled sheep? Quantum measurement without classical output

-We begin in the next section with a description of the standard --- external observer --- approach to measurement.
-In Sec. \ref{sec:quantumObs} we include the observer in the quantum description and provide a generalized definition of measurement which will serve as the basis for the rest of this work.
-Within the new framework we introduce the \emph{result channel} as the extension of the POVM into the (deterministic) quantum regime, and give two examples of measurements: the von Neumann measurement, and a swap measurement whereby the agent swaps the state of her memory register with that of the quantum system (Sec. \ref{sec:swap}).
-We then show how such swap measurements can be implemented in practice (Sec. \ref{sec:physicalmodel}).
-In Sec. \ref{sec:informationgain} we develop a method to quantify information gain, uncertainty and measurement back-action.
-We use these to compare the von Neumann and swap measurements.
-Implications of quantum agency are discussed in Sec. \ref{sec:agency} where we provide examples involving multiple agents sharing information, emphasising one of the limitations of the swap measurement, and mention the relation to quantum computing (Sec. \ref{sec:qcomputers}).
-Our main conclusion (Sec. \ref{sec:conclusions}) is that a complete quantum treatment of agency which is free from anthropocentric pre-conceptions can lead to new results that are not captured by the standard treatment.
-It is not inconceivable that by ignoring the possibility of quantum agents with coherent memories we are making an oversight similar to the one made by the founders of modern computing and information theory (many of whom had in-depth knowledge of quantum mechanics) who missed or ignored the possibility of quantum information processing.
+We begin in the next section with a description of the traditional --- classical \sensor{} --- approach to measurement.
+In Sec. \ref{sec:quantumObs} we define \quesurements{} with quantum \sensors{}.
+We introduce the \emph{result channel} as the extension of the positive operator-valued measure (POVM) into the deterministic quantum regime, and give two examples of \quesurements{}: the von Neumann \quesurement{}, and the swap \quesurement{} (Sec. \ref{sec:swap}).
+We then show how such swap \quesurements{} can be implemented in practice (Sec. \ref{sec:physicalmodel}).
+In Sec. \ref{sec:informationgain} we develop a method to quantify information gain, and disturbance.
+Using these tools, we compare the von Neumann and swap \quesurements{}.
+Implications of quantum agency are discussed in Sec. \ref{sec:agency} where we provide examples involving multiple agents sharing information, emphasising one of the limitations of the swap \quesurement{}, and mention the relation to quantum computing (Sec. \ref{sec:qcomputers}).
+Our main conclusion (Sec. \ref{sec:conclusions}) is that a complete quantum treatment of agency which is free from anthropocentric pre-conceptions can lead to new results.
+It is conceivable that by ignoring the possibility of quantum agents with quantum \sensors{} we are in danger of making an oversight similar to the one made by the founders of modern computing and information theory (many of whom had in-depth knowledge of quantum mechanics) who missed or ignored the possibility of quantum information processing.